Menopause: understand what’s happening in your body and restore your balance

-If you’re here, the word menopause is likely already on your mind, or perhaps you’re experiencing changes you don’t quite know how to interpret.
-It’s completely normal: there is a lot of misinformation, myth, and emotional noise surrounding this topic.
-But you are not alone.
+If you’re here, it’s likely that the word menopause is already on your mind, or that you’re experiencing changes you’re not sure how to interpret.
+That’s completely normal: there’s a lot of misinformation, myths and emotional noise surrounding this topic.

 Perimenopause